jalexcole/worldwindjs/README.md

 Enhancements include:

-- A template for creating a geo-browser with Bootstrap and Knockout.
+- A template for creating geo-browser web apps with Bootstrap and Knockout.
 - Keyboard navigation controls for the globe
 - Improved the resolution of Bing imagery
 - Support for a translucent night-image